-3.1 The Council has a two stage procedure that is designed to support the effective management of complaints.

-- 3.2 The target time for a response, for either stage, is 20 working days from the receipt of the complaint. - 3.3 The person who first receives the complaint is responsible for logging the complaint on the Council's complaint system. - 3.4 When a customer cannot be provided with a full response within the time-scale the customer will be notified immediately and given a revised time-scale as to when they can expect a full response to their complaint.
+- 3.1 The Council has a two stage procedure that is designed to support the effective management of complaints. - 3.2 The target time for a response, for either stage, is 20 working days from the receipt of the complaint.
+However, any complaint that falls within the remit of the Housing Directorate has a target response of 10 working days at stage 1. - 3.3 The person who first receives the complaint is responsible for logging the complaint on the Council's complaint system. - 3.4 When a customer cannot be provided with a full response within the time-scale the customer will be notified immediately and given a revised time-scale as to when they can expect a full response to their complaint.